Are you here for the FUN(nels)? Well, we’re here to bring the FUN(nels).

-For instance, you’ve probably noticed from the title of this article that we’re offering a free template (and you’ve seen a couple others sprinkled throughout).
+For instance, you’ve probably noticed the free templates sprinkled throughout this article.
 Those are lead magnets, and we’re hoping you’ll find them valuable enough to trade your email address to get them (fingers crossed).

 #5: Create a highly-converting landing page for your funnel

 Landing pages are crucial to the success of your lead gen campaigns.
 If your landing page doesn’t push visitors farther along in your funnel or (even worse) leads them to drop off, you’ve got big trouble on your hands.

 Make sure you have a landing page for each specific offer and that it’s optimized for lead gen.

 Be sure your landing page has one clear CTA on it and that it’s the only action you’re asking visitors to take.
 Also make sure your messaging is consistent with your offer and that it speaks directly to your buyer persona and addresses their pain points.

 #6: Use inbound and outbound methods to drive traffic

 There are many ways to interact with leads and move them through the funnel.
 At FPS, we’re huge proponents of inbound marketing, which brings leads to you (rather than you going in pursuit).